Today we live in an era where many of us find it difficult to love ourselves, and we rarely communicate with ourselves.

 15. “Life is too short to waste time on things that don’t matter.” – Taylor Swift

-16. “You have been criticizing yourself for years and it hasn’t worked.
-Try approving of yourself and see what happens.” – Louise L. Hay
+16. “You’ve criticized yourself for so long and nothing has changed.
+Try approving of yourself instead.” – Louise L. Hay

 17. “Your time is way too valuable to be wasted on people that can’t accept who you are.” – Turcois Ominek